Parth1407/hostelbookingsystem/README.md

   - **Male Blocks**: B1, B2, B3
   - **Female Blocks**: G1, G2, G3
 - **Block Layout Visualization**: Interactive grid-based layout showing floors and rooms for each block
-- **Room Status**: Real-time availability status (Available/Booked) with color coding
+- **Room Status**: Real-time availability status (Available/Partially Booked/Full) with color coding
-- **Room Details**: Comprehensive room information including block, floor, capacity, and booking status
+- **Room Details**: Comprehensive room information including block, floor, capacity, occupancy, and booking status
+- **Occupancy Tracking**: Display current occupancy (e.g., "2/4") and available spots for each room

 ### 📅 Booking System
+- **Multi-Occupancy Support**: Multiple users can book the same room based on room capacity (e.g., if capacity is 2, two users can share the room)
-- **One Room Per User**: Users can book only one room at a time
+- **One Room Per User**: Users can book only one room at a time (but can share rooms with others)
 - **Gender-Based Filtering**: Users automatically see only blocks matching their gender
 - **Booking Confirmation**: Confirmation page before finalizing booking
-- **Booking Validation**: Prevents double booking and booking already taken rooms
+- **Booking Validation**: Prevents booking full rooms, double booking same room, and booking multiple rooms
+- **Occupancy Display**: Real-time display of current occupancy (e.g., "1/2", "2/2 Full") and available spots
+- **Occupant List**: View all current occupants of a room with their full names
 - **Cancel Booking**: Users can cancel their current booking
 - **Room Switching**: Users can switch to a different room (automatically cancels old booking)
-- **Full Name Display**: Shows the full name of students who have booked rooms
+- **Full Name Display**: Shows the full name of all students who have booked the room
 - **Booking Management**: Easy booking, cancellation, and viewing of room details

 ### 🎨 Modern UI/UX